Formalities after arrival

 Everyone working in Norway must have a tax card.
 In order to calculate the correct amount of tax to deduct, the tax authorities must be informed about how much the employee expects to earn in Norway and for how long he/she intends to stay here.

-When you will get a tax card, you have to give it to your host family and your host family should deduct tax from you pocket money and pay it to the tax-authorities.
+When you will get a tax card, you have to give it to your host family and your host family should deduct tax from your pocket money and pay it to the tax authorities.

 Au pair is responsible to check that the taxes are paid, while it is the host family’s duty as employers to actually pay the taxes every month when paying the pocket money to the au pair.